junglesub/docker-ctrl-api/README.md

     secret_key: abc123
 ```

-Optionally, use a `.env` file to manage environment variables.
+This path defaults to `./config.yml` but can be overridden by setting the `CONFIG_PATH` environment variable.

 ## 🚀 Development Server